autoreleasefool/legacy-hive-mind-client/README.md

-# HiveMind - Client
+# HiveAI - Client

-An iOS app to interact with the HiveMind AI (and others).
+An iOS app to interact with the HiveAI AI (and others).

 Presents valid moves based on the state of the game and passes the move and state to a server to process, and displays the moves received from the server.
 That way, the player can play against an AI which conforms to the expected API.